zhqduan/HUPAN-1/README.md

  **1. Introduction**

 The human reference genome is still incomplete, especially for those population-specific or individual-specific regions, which may have important functions.
 It encourages us to build the pan-genome of human population.
 Previously, our team developed a "map-to-pan" strategy, [EUPAN][1], specific for eukaryotic pan-genome analysis.
 However, due to the large genome size of individual human genome, [EUPAN][2] is not suit for pan-genome analysis involving in hundreds of individual genomes.
-Here, we present an improved tool, HUPAN (Human Pan-genome Analysis), for human pan-genome analysis.
+Here, we present an improved tool, HUPAN (HUman Pan-genome ANalysis), for human pan-genome analysis.

 The HUPAN hompage is http://cgm.sjtu.edu.cn/hupan/